wazuh/wazuh-documentation/source/cloud-service/index.rst

 .. meta::
   :description: Get started with Wazuh Cloud Service.

-Wazuh Cloud Service provides a solution for *Security Information and Event Management* (SIEM) and *Endpoint Detection and Response* (EDR), all in one platform.
+Wazuh Cloud Service hosts and manages all the Wazuh components providing a solution for *Security Information and Event Management* (SIEM) and *Endpoint Detection and Response* (EDR) in one platform.

 Learn more about Wazuh Cloud Service in the below sections.